WenzhaoTang/Texture2LoD3/README.md

 ## Step 6: Evaluation
 SSIM and PSNR evaluation of the generated textures.

-## Revised Code from NUS TEAM
+## Misc.
+Revised Code from NUS TEAM
-The revised code from NUS team is available in the `footprints` folder, with additinal geo-data calculation and Panaroma image extraction.
+The revised code from NUS team is available in the `footprints` folder, with missing geo-data calculation and Panaroma images extraction script integrated.

 ---